List of RWBY characters: Atlesian Military

 Weiss' elder sister and Ironwood's right hand in the military, armed with a saber with a detachable estoc.
 Like Weiss, having left the Schnee family to make a difference, Winter inherited their family's "Glyphs" Semblance, which she fully mastered to easily summon constructs modeled after defeated Grimm.
 While dignified and distant, Winter deeply cares for Weiss and is ill-tempered, as shown when Qrow insulted the Atlas military while provoking her to fight him.

-In Volume 3, Winter arrives in Vale to oversee additional security units for the tournament.
-She then gives Weiss a lesson on how to master summoning techniques before returning home.
-By Volume 7, Winter has become part of Ironwood's inner circle and is chosen by the general to become the next Winter Maiden.
-After Penny unexpectedly becomes the new Winter Maiden, Winter severs her ties with Weiss after learning that she betrayed Ironwood.
-In Volume 8, after recovering from her injuries, Winter replaces Clover as the leader of the Ace-Ops and searches for Penny after Watts' hacking into the robot.
-Her loyalty to Ironwood slowly waivers until she eventually defects with Marrow, working with Ruby's group in the Atlas evacuation.
-In her final fight against Ironwood, she becomes the new Winter Maiden after Penny passes on the powers to her.
+During the fall of Atlas, Penny passed the Winter Maiden's power to her.

-Winter is an allusion to The Snow Queen.
+Winter is possibly an allusion to The Snow Queen.